networknt/light-doc/content/en/tutorial/security/_index.md

 * How to create keystore for the [light-config-server TLS][] and bootstrap.truststore for light-4j service.

+* How to export the cert and private key from the light-config-server and import them into the [light-router][] server.keystore and client.truststore

 * A real example on [adding server public key certificate to client.truststore][] to access public service on the Internet with HTTPS.

 * How to [install a self-signed or commercial CA-signed server certificate][] to light-4j service